allcaps/wagtail-translate/README.md

         translated_obj.save()
 ```

-In Wagtail admin interface, use Wagtail Simple Translation to copy a page to another locale.
+In Wagtail admin interface, go to the homepage `/admin/pages/2/`, in the dot-dot-dot-menu, choose "Translate".

 The contents should be translated.